Setting up a device for development

 The new certificates or provisioning profiles will be available in Visual Studio for Mac or Visual Studio and ready to use.

-Note: It is sometime necessary to stop and restart Visual Studio for Mac before it will see any new or modified certificates or profiles updated by Xcode.
+Note: It may be necessary to stop and restart Visual Studio for Mac before it will see any new or modified certificates or profiles updated by Xcode.

-Note: It is sometime necessary to stop and restart Visual Studio before it will see any new or modified certificates or profiles updated by Xcode.
+Note: It may be necessary to stop and restart Visual Studio before it will see any new or modified certificates or profiles updated by Xcode.

 Provisioning for Application Services